UPDATED- DECEMBER 2009

 1. It allows me to discuss more qualified and worthy components than I ever could on my own.

 2. The various "associates" I communicate with have always been very objective, critical and competent observers.
 Most important, they have been reliable in the past, in some cases for decades.
-If I feel that they have any "conflict of interest", that will disqualify them in that particular instance.
-If they attempt any "funny business", they will be permanently removed as an associate*.
+It is also critically important to note that if I feel that they have any "conflict of interest", that will disqualify them in that particular instance.

 These contributing audiophiles have all informed me that they wish to remain "anonymous", so their names will be kept confidential.
 There are genuine and practical reasons for their request...

-Most of my "sources" and "associates" are in the audio business world.
+Most of my "sources" and "associates" are now, or have been, in the audio business world.
 They include:

 1. Audio Distributors